BMW i4 interior, tech and comfort

 Infotainment and tech

-You can operate the system in a few ways – gesture control and voice control are both available but rather clunky.
-But using the touchscreen or the rotary iDrive controller on the centre console are both great options, with the former being quicker while you’re stationary and the latter better for making adjustments on the move.
+You can operate the touchscreen in a few ways.
+Gesture control and voice commands are both supported, but they’re rather clunky.
+But using the touchscreen or the rotary iDrive controller on the centre console are both great options, with the former being quicker while you’re stationary and the latter better for adjusting the screen on the move.

-Wireless Apple CarPlay and Android Auto are also available, and BMW has integrated them seamlessly into its own systems.
-You can actually have your smartphone display its own maps on the instrument panel, which is a fantastic development if you’re wedded to Google Maps like some of us are.
+Wireless Apple CarPlay and Android Auto are also available, and BMW has integrated them seamlessly into its hardware.
+The biggest benefit is that you can have your smartphone display its own maps on the instrument panel, which is a fantastic development if you’re wedded to Google Maps like most of the Parkers team.
 You also get a head-up display, which is nice to help you keep your eyes on the road.

 Comfort

-- The i4 is comfortable for driver and front passenger
+- Great for the driver and front passenger

-- Rear seats comfy but dark and cramped
+- Rear seats are comfy but dark and cramped